HashaamSaeed/Flownet-1.0/README.md

 Results

-Funnily enough since i trained this on my GTX980M the network never really converged fully, but surprisingly produced an unintended effect of removing background from the image frames and keeping track of all fast moving objects showing their flow.
+Funnily enough since i trained this on my GTX980M the network never really converged fully, but surprisingly produced an unintended effect of removing background from the video frames and keeping track of all fast moving objects showing their flow.
 Inadvertly became a tracker for fast moving objects !!!
 So is it paper worthy ? i dont know and i am too lazy to write long paras praising my findings.